mshangle1/watchmen/WATCHMEN_STEPS.md

 - **I provide headers as csv file "file_name.csv"**
     - Read "file_name.csv" file resolve all placeholders and add to the request specification header = value.
       File must be stored under resources, first row of the file will be skipped as it is header

+     - Examples:

+                    I provide headers as csv file "data/alerts/headers.csv" I provide headers as csv file "data/{{env}}alerts/headers.csv"

+     "env" has to be provided on config.properties or as a runtime variable
 ---

 - **I provide cookies as data Table: